get-set-fetch/scraper/src/scenarios/README.md

 ## static-content usage examples

-Limit scraping to a single page by setting ExtractUrlsPlugin.maxDepth to 0.
+Limit scraping to a single page by setting `ExtractUrlsPlugin.maxDepth` to `0`.
 ```js
 await scraper.scrape({
   url: 'startUrl',